More about us

 Born on a farm and brought up in the rural Midlands Dale was lucky enough to have woodland and open countryside as his playground.
 This fostered an early interest in the outdoors and his main interest in bushcraft; something he has pursued ever since building a vast and expert knowledge of wilderness living and survival skills.

 In the last few years he has taught bushcraft courses to members of the public from all over the uk, becoming renowned as one of the uk's top experts in many fire by friction skills.
-He is called on to work for other buscraft schools, teaches bushcraft for local and national charities, teaches bushcraft to school children and has performed many open day displays through the Worcestershire Wildlife Trust.
+He is called on to work for other buscraft schools, teaches bushcraft for local and national charities.
+He also teaches bushcraft to school children and has performed many open day displays through the London Wildlife Trust and City of London parks including Hamstead heath.

 Dale's own bushcraft training comes from attending bushcraft courses run and taught by experts like Ray Mears, Juha Raikanen and John Lord, the UK's top flint-knapper.